Common sense tips here.

 What our community has told us06 November 2013

-To help understand how the fear of sharks might be affecting community behaviour, the WA Government recently completed a major research project involving 768 Western Australians.
+To help understand how the fear of sharks might be affecting community behaviour, the WA Government completed a major research project involving 768 Western Australians.

-While the majority of people haven’t significantly changed their beach use since the recent spate of fatal shark attacks, 40 per cent of metropolitan (and 37 per cent of regional respondents) believe they’re more likely to encounter a shark today than two years ago.
+In 2013, the research showed that while the majority of people haven’t significantly changed their beach use since the recent spate of fatal shark attacks, 40 per cent of metropolitan (and 37 per cent of regional respondents) believe they’re more likely to encounter a shark today than two years ago.

 Advice was supplied to help individuals take responsibility for their safety, including education on ways to mitigate risk and information on beach closures.